5Diraptor/5Diraptor/README.md

 ### Hello there 👋

 I'm a casual web dev with experience in CMS's like in Wordpress and Magento and a good all round understanding of the stack.
 I create full stack applications and web projects for a hobby.
+I'm currently working on some custom wordpress plugins and trying to get a deeper understanding of how wordpress works with SQL.

 <!--
 **5Diraptor/5Diraptor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.